 Recovered immunocompromised or critically ill COVID-19 patients might have to stay home in isolation for up to 20 days.
 Such patients might have to get retested before their isolation ends.

 To date, we do not have enough information available that supports reinfection with the SARS-CoV-2 virus.
 Data do show that people who have recovered from COVID-19 may harbor low levels of the SARS-CoV-2 virus in their bodies for as long as three months after diagnosis.
 So, some recovered people will continue to test positive the next three months even if they do not necessarily transmit the infection to others.

-As of now, no confirmed reports show reinfection with COVID-19 within three months of primary infection.
-But more research is needed.
+Cases with COVID-19 reinfection are present but are rare.
+More research is needed.
 This is why the CDC advises recovered patients with new symptoms to get evaluated for reinfection.
 If you develop influenza-like symptoms after recovering from COVID-19, make sure you isolate yourself and consult your doctor for the possible causes and if retesting is needed.

-The concentrations of the new Coronavirus reduces significantly in the nasal cavity and throat after the onset of symptoms.
+The concentrations of the new Coronavirus reduce significantly in the nasal cavity and throat after the onset of symptoms.

 One study demonstrated that people with a positive contact did not get infected if the exposure to the infected person started 6 days or more after the person's illness onset.

 A study conducted by CDC in Korea, where 285 patients who persistently tested positive, including 126 patients that again developed COVID-19 symptoms, showed that they did not infect their 790 contacts.
 And scientists were unable to isolate replication-competent viruses (viruses that can replicate) from 108 of these patients.

 In a study conducted on workers of a nursing facility to see the future of asymptomatic patients, 1 out of the 48 staff members showed a positive result more than 20 days after the primary diagnosis.